 Setting the number of days to zero will erase all recordings for that source or ensemble and hide it from the player.
 This is the recommended way to prevent logging of unwanted inputs.
-Setting a line source to Hidden or setting the frequency of an AM or FM station to zero will hide that source from the player, but audio data will continue to be recorded and take up drive space.
+Setting a line source to Hidden will hide it from the player, but audio data will continue to be recorded and take up drive space.